MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 ## Integration services and what they do
 Integration services (often called integration components) are services that allow virtual machines to communicate with the Hyper-V host.
 Some of the tasks integration services provide include:
+* Time synchronization
 * Operating system shutdown
-* Time synchronization
 * Data exchange (KVP)
+* Backup (Volume Shadow Copy)
 * Heartbeat
-* Backup (Volume Shadow Copy)
 * Guest Services
   * Guest File Copy
   * PowerShell Direct

-Many of these services are conviniences (such as guest services) while others can be quite important to the guest operating system's ability to fucntion correctly (time synchronization).
+Many of these services are conviniences (such as guest services) while others can be quite important to the guest operating system's ability to fucntion correctly (time synchronization) -- the list above is loosely organized by importance on a fresh Hyper-V installation.

-The coplexity in integration service management comes from crossing the guest to host boundary.
-Since they span the Hyper-V host and the guest operating systems that run on it, some management actions require Hyper-V Administrator permissions on the host, others require Administrator credentials in the guest.
-Integration services also have different availability and behavior depeding on the guest and host operating systems.
+Most of the coplexity in integration service management comes from spanning the boundary between Hyper-V host and the guest operating systems that run on it.
+Some integration service management actions require Hyper-V Administrator permissions on the host, others require Administrator credentials in the guest.
+Integration services also have different availability and behavior depeding on both the guest and host operating systems.
+They are the only item in the guest operating system that is aware of the host operating system; historically, they had to be matched to the host operating system.

-Integration services have also changed with time.
-The services available and deployment mechanisms have also changed.
-As such, installing, updating, and enabling/disabling integration services can be difficult to understand.
-This article aims to demystify the
+With all of this in mind, installing, updating, and enabling/disabling integration services can be difficult to understand.
+This article aims to demystify the finer points of managing integration services on any supported Hyper-V environment.

-Some operating systems have the integration services built-in, while others provide integration services through Windows Update.

 ## What is "up to date" for integration services